kentlouisetonino/config-neovim-coc/README.md

 Ctrl + o    : Go back to previous file.
 \ff         : Open telescope and find files.
 \fg         : Open telescope and find a files with a specific word.
+Ctrl + t    : After opening the telescope, then open the file in new tab.
 ```